mehmetext/basit_blog/README.md

 -   [x] Content count will be added in yonetim/ana-sayfa.php
 -   [x] Pagination feature will be added in ana-sayfa.php (SITEURL/s/3)
 -   [x] Pagination feature will be added in kategori.php and etiket.php
--   [ ] Previous and next content will be added in icerik.php by this way https://stackoverflow.com/questions/38050066/how-to-fetch-previous-date-data-in-php-mysql
+-   [x] Previous and next content will be added in icerik.php by this way https://stackoverflow.com/questions/38050066/how-to-fetch-previous-date-data-in-php-mysql
--   [ ] Textarea icerik-yazi will be made "ckeditor" in icerik-detay.php
+-   [x] Textarea icerik-yazi will be made "ckeditor" in icerik-detay.php
 -   [ ] Adding category page will be added
+-   [ ] Adding custom page will be added
+-   [ ] Tags will be added in ana-sayfa.php